Applicants are expected:

 Young child observation

-You will observe a pre-school child ( between 2 and 4 years old), in his/her family, or in a nursery or other early years’ child care setting for an hour a week for an academic year, learning about the emotional meaning of the child’s behaviour, as he or she starts to relate to others outside the family.
-Institutional dynamics are also explored where relevant.
+You will observe a pre-school child (between two and four years old) in his/her family, or in a nursery or other early years’ child care setting for an hour a week for an academic year.
+This will facilitate your learning about the emotional meaning of the child’s behavior, as he/she starts to relate to others outside the family.

 Fees and funding